 Just a post that somebody else might find useful.
 Though, as what I have said, its still always better to seek for Wi-Fi connectivity for your Android APAD tablet internet, if it doesn’t really support 3G.
 The USB Broadband+RJ45+APAD set-up is just not simple, and away from being portable and presentable. (in case you are proud showcasing your stuff in the public)

-Search terms: apad tablet, how to use broadband on android tablet, how to install globe tattoo on android tablet, how to use broadband in tablet, how to install broadband to android tablet, how to use broadband on tablet, how to connect my cctv on globe tattoo 3g, how to set broadband in android tablet, ask hideki openvpn portable, can i use broadband on tablet
+Search terms: apad tablet, how to use broadband on android tablet, how to install globe tattoo on android tablet, how to install broadband to android tablet, how to use broadband in tablet, how to use broadband on tablet, yhsm-imp1, how to set broadband in android tablet, how to connect my cctv on globe tattoo 3g, can i use broadband on tablet